-Permanent employees hired after January 1, 2014 earn 8 hours of paid time off for each two-week pay period.
-Employees may use accumulated paid time off for any type of absence from work, subject to supervisor approval.
-The maximum paid time off an employee may accumulate at year-end is 208 hours.
+The maximum paid time off an employee may accumulate at year-end is 480 hours.
 After five years of service with HRSD, an employee has vested rights to 50 percent of their accumulated paid time off at separation.
-For these employees, HRSD also provides a state mandated long-term disability (LTD) benefit since these employees are not eligible for disability retirement benefits through VRS.
+For these employees, as required by state law, HRSD also provides a long-term disability (LTD) benefit since these employees are not eligible for disability retirement benefits through VRS.
 The long-term disability benefit provides income replacement for employees who become disabled and unable to work for an extended period of time due to a non-work-related or work-related condition (as determined under the Virginia Workers' Compensation Act).
 Long-term disability benefits begin at the expiration of an additional state mandated employer paid short-term disability (STD) benefit period of 125 days.